MicrosoftDocs/cpp-docs/docs/linux/download-install-and-setup-the-linux-development-workload.md

 If you don't already have a Linux machine, you can create a Linux Virtual Machine on Azure.
 For more information, see [Quickstart: Create a Linux virtual machine in the Azure portal](/azure/virtual-machines/linux/quick-create-portal).

-Another option, on Windows 10, is to activate the Windows Subsystem for Linux.
+Another option, on Windows 10, is to activate the Windows Subsystem for Linux (WSL).
 For more information, see [Windows 10 Installation Guide](/windows/wsl/install-win10).
+Using WSL is convenient because it does not require openssh; however, WSL is not recommended for graphical applications.

 ## Linux setup: Ubuntu